-The PHA will publicly post the schedule of flat rents in a conspicuous manner in the applicable PHA or project office.
+The PHA will publicly post the schedule of flat rents in a conspicuous manner in the applicable public housing communities and designated posting areas. or project office.
+PHA

 Documentation of Flat Rents [24 CFR 960.253(b)(5)]

 The PHA must maintain records that document the method used to determine flat rents, and that show how flat rents were determined by the PHA in accordance with this method.